Welcome to issue eighty-three of Lightspeed!

 For our ebook readers, we also have a reprint of Michelle West’s “The Memory of Stone” and an excerpt of Skullsworn by Brian Staveley (forthcoming from Tor Books).

-Our cover this month is by Odera Igbokwe, illustrating “Infinite Love Engine” by Joseph Allen Hill.
+Our cover this month is by Odera Igbokwe, illustrating “Infinite Love Engine” by Violet Allen.

 Coming Soon: Cosmic Powers

-Speaking of Joseph Allen Hill—his story, “Infinite Love Engine,” also appears this month in my new anthology, Cosmic Powers, which will be available from Saga Press on April 18.
+Speaking of Violet Allen—her story, “Infinite Love Engine,” also appears this month in my new anthology, Cosmic Powers, which will be available from Saga Press on April 18.
 It’s a collection of epic-scale science fiction, inspired by movies like Guardians of the Galaxy and Star Wars, featuring brand-new stories from Dan Abnett, Jack Campbell, Linda Nagata, Seanan McGuire, Alan Dean Foster, Charlie Jane Anders, Kameron Hurley, and many others.
 To learn more, or to pre-order, visit johnjosephadams.com/cosmic.

 In case you missed the news, the first of the major awards have announced their lists of finalists for last year’s work, and we’re pleased to announce that “Sooner or Later Everything Falls Into the Sea” by Sarah Pinsker and “Welcome to the Medical Clinic at the Interplanetary Relay Station│Hours Since the Last Patient Death: 0” by Caroline M. Yoachim are finalists for the Nebula Award this year.
 Congrats to Sarah and Caroline and to everyone else on the Nebula ballot!
 That brings Lightspeed’s lifetime Nebula nomination total to eighteen since we launched in June 2010.
 We’ve currently lost sixteen in a row, so here’s hoping Sarah and/or Caroline breaks the streak!
 You can find the full slate of nominees at sfwa.org.
 The Nebulas will be presented at the 2017 Nebula Awards Conference, held this year in Pittsburgh, PA, May 18-21.